jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 northeastern corner of the state is testament to its inexorable spread, say the county’s residents.
 Alturas, the only incorporated city in Modoc County, is so isolated that its high school football team must drive as long as five hours to reach its opponents.

+“We all felt very safe for a while,” said Juan Ledezma, the owner of a thrift shop on Main Street in Alturas.
+“Right now, it’s a little bit scary.”

 <div id="NYT_MAIN_CONTENT_3_REGION" class="css-9tf9ac">